Richard-Ott/UnSteadyErosion/readme.md

 for 10Be, 14C, and 26Al nuclide measurements (not all samples need all nuclides).
 All models can be run for a single sample as well as a suite of data.
-However, the inversion cannot constrain meaningful results for a single sample, because there are less data than parameters.
+However, the inversion cannot constrain meaningful results for a single sample, because there are less data than parameters (run isoline codes scripts for single sample).

 Currently 8 erosion scenarios are supported.
 There are two main scenario types: step-changes in erosion and erosion spikes.
 In step change models, the erosion rate